sgaister/AutoCaseCreation-trigger/README.md

 -----

 Before using this trigger you need to create custom field OpportunityId:
-1. From the Object Manager Object Manager page, select an object Case.
+1. From the Object Manager page, select an object Case.
 4. From the sidebar, click Fields & Relationships.
 5. Click New to create a custom field.
 6. Choose a data type as Text.
 Click Next.